GARLIC: GAussian Representation LearnIng for spaCe partitioning: Experiments

-\textbf{Ablation study.} We investigate the robustness and data efficiency of our method through controlled downsampling of the training set.
-As shown in Fig.~\ref{fig:gen-quant-comparison}(a), our method consistently maintains strong performance across varying training sizes.
+\textbf{Ablation study.} We conduct ablation studies to isolate the effect of key design choices and components.
+Unless stated otherwise, experiments are on SIFT-1M with a training subset of \(5\%\) of \(|X|\), and Recall@1 is measured against distance computations.
+We investigate the robustness and data efficiency of our method through controlled downsampling of the training set.
+As shown in Figure~\hyperref[fig:ablation-gen]{\ref*{fig:gen-quant-comparison}(\subref*{fig:ablation-gen})}, our method consistently maintains strong performance across varying training sizes.
 Notably, even with only \(1\%\) of the training data, our model outperforms the Faiss-IVF variants of up to \(10\%\) training size in terms of Recall@1 versus the number of retrieved candidates.
 This trend remains consistent across higher percentages, demonstrating that our approach learns a compact yet highly effective representation of the data distribution.
-Furthermore, Fig.~\ref{fig:gen-quant-comparison}(b) highlights the favorable scaling of our method with respect to training time, while Fig.~\ref{fig:gen-quant-comparison}(c) demonstrates the impact of our quantization scheme.
-In particular, it exhibits strong performance across a broad quantization range (\(20-100\%\)), with only the most aggressive setting (10\%) leading to degradation.
-This indicates that our quantization strategy is robust and well-aligned with our model structure.
-Fig.~\ref{fig:gen-quant-comparison}(c) shows that increasing the number of initial Gaussians accelerates convergence.
-However, the primary role of adaptive refinement is not to fix the final count, but to control their spatial density.
+Furthermore, Figure~\hyperref[fig:ablation-time]{\ref*{fig:gen-quant-comparison}(\subref*{fig:ablation-time})} highlights the batch-size effect (here using a fixed training subset of $100k$ points instead of $50k$), where larger batches yield consistently better performance.
+Finally, Figure~\hyperref[fig:ablation-initg]{\ref*{fig:gen-quant-comparison}(\subref*{fig:ablation-initg})} shows that more initial Gaussians produce better results at equal iterations, reflecting faster convergence.
+This happens because adaptive density control targets spatial placement rather than Gaussian count.

+We next evaluate core design hyperparameters.
+In Figure~\hyperref[fig:ablation-init]{\ref*{fig:gen-quant-comparison}(\subref*{fig:ablation-init})}, we investigate initialization strategies for Gaussian centers, revealing that K-Means initialization consistently outperforms alternatives.
+Although farthest point sampling (FPS) achieves comparable recall, it requires approximately 50\% more probes, and catching up to K-Means requires more training time.
+In Figure~\hyperref[fig:ablation-split]{\ref*{fig:gen-quant-comparison}(\subref*{fig:ablation-split})}, the split threshold \(\gamma\), controlling the density condition for Gaussian subdivision, is examined.
+The optimal values are \(\gamma=0.005\) and \(\gamma=0.01\), though \(\gamma=0.005\) requires more time due to more frequent splits.
+As for the clone threshold \(e\), depicted in Figure~\hyperref[fig:ablation-clone]{\ref*{fig:gen-quant-comparison}(\subref*{fig:ablation-clone})}, which determines the outer shell for cloning, it remains stable across different values, with \(e=2.2\) being preferable in situations requiring high recall.